Prepare to Apply (Applicant Guide)

 Will the project or any of its activities involve or benefit people in English or French linguistic minority communities in Canada, in some way?
 (Question 28)

 ESDC commits to enhancing the vitality of the English and French linguistic minorities in Canada.
-ESDC support and assist their development and foster the full recognition and use of both English and French in Canadian society.
+ESDC supports and assists their development and fosters the full recognition and use of both English and French in Canadian society.
 Official language minority communities are English-speaking communities established within the province of Québec and French-speaking communities established outside the province of Québec.

 If your proposed project involves Official language minority communities, you should answer "Yes" to this question.
 Complete the question following the instructions in the application form.